Welcome to Paradise: the Bay Area’s Green Day history

 When I got into Green Day, I was a typical new fan: watching interviews, old performances, vacuuming up every bit of history I could get my hands on.
 I wanted to understand my new favourite band.
 Plus, it was fascinating.
 The East Bay was another world… and it may as well have been tucked away on Mars.
 My chances of ever visiting seemed that remote.

-Green Day brought that culture, that background I’d immersed myself in, to their live show.
+Green Day brought that culture to their live show.
 It was as beautiful and welcoming as my research promised.
-Through Green Day I met my now-fiancée, Annabelle, who grew up in that very culture and would be my tour guide when I eventually made it.
+Through Green Day I met my ex (who is still my best friend), Annabelle, who grew up in that very culture and would be my tour guide when I eventually made it.
 Even as I grew up and forgot all I’d learned, the fascination remained.

 My mum – a huge Green Day fan – and I briefly visited Oakland for the first time last year.
 We saw a few of the Green Day sights: the Fox Theatre, the Rudy’s Can’t Fail Café there, Broken Guitars, 1-2-3-4 GO!
 Records and the Bay Bridge.
 It barely scratched the surface, really, but I still didn’t want to leave.
 I knew this dirty city I’d never visited so well.
-Being there felt like the homecoming I expected.
-Pun unintended but let’s go with it.
+Being there felt like the homecoming I expected (pun unintended).

 So when The Longshot – Billie Joe’s new band – rescheduled their California shows, it was finally time.
 You know how my mum is always detained by Homeland Security?
 Even though she’s a disabled 60 year-old with no criminal record?
 San Francisco Airport just let her in.
 See, we were meant to be there.

-Annabelle met us in Arrivals.
-We drove through San Francisco and across the Bay Bridge to Oakland.
+Annabelle met us and we drove through San Francisco and across the Bay Bridge to Oakland.

 We caught our first California sunset in the Target parking lot.
 I also tried to get in a shopping trolley and failed.
 I hope when people next see Annabelle at Target, they remember this English person, silhouetted against a Best Buy sign, climbing on a trolley while Annabelle shouted ‘no, Maria, you’ll roll off into the road!’